amosproj/amos2021ss07-bike-nest/Backend/README.md

 ## Get User Data (for Testing)

-Go into Docker Desktop and search for "userdb". enter this service and enter the CLI with the top right button. execute `sql -d` in the Commandline.
+Go into Docker Desktop and search for "userdb". enter this service and enter the CLI with the top right button. execute `sql -p` in the Commandline.
 Then enter Password test,
 then  `use user;`,
 the `select * from user`